polyluxus/runxtb.bash/guides/set-up.md

 There are plenty of other ways to do this, but if you are wondering about these, you probably do not need this guide.

-For convenience I'd like to use the `runxxtb` script to also be usable with crest.
+For convenience I'd like to use the `runxtb` script to also be usable with crest.
 I found that bundling the crest executable into the repository works best.
 Therefore, change to the `bin` directory of the newly created directory;
 for the example this would be: